ricsf2000/DiscordTRPG/README.md

 ## Installation

 1. Clone this repository to your local machine.
-2. Install the required dependencies using `pip install -r requirements.txt`.
+2. Install the required dependencies.
 3. Create a Discord bot on the Discord Developer Portal and obtain a bot token.
 4. Replace the `YOUR_BOT_TOKEN_HERE` placeholder in `config.json` with your actual bot token.

 ## Usage

 1. Invite the bot to your Discord server using the OAuth2 link provided by Discord.
-2. Use the command prefix `!` to interact with the bot (e.g., `!create_character`).
+2. Use the command prefix `&` to interact with the bot (e.g., `!create_character`).
+3.

 ## Commands